allyfx/twitter_clone/README.md

 <blockquote align='center'>A clone of the social media Twitter, with php and mysql made during the web development course to practice the mvc structure.</blockquote>

 ## 💡What is it?
-Twitter Clone is an application developed during the Web Development course to practice structuring mvc.Twitter Clone is an application developed during the Web Development course to practice structuring mvc.
+Twitter Clone is an application developed during the Web Development course to practice structuring mvc.
 It allows you to create an account, follow people, be followed and post new tweets.

 ## 💾 Configure database
 To run this application you first need to configure your database.